tanujtinish/buggy/README.md

-# buggy
+# NTCL HR PORTAL

-online food delivery portal
+Web portal for hr department of ntcl